ulyssesdotcodes/nodysseus/README.md

 ### JS

 Downloads the graph as a runnable .js file.
 It uses `import "nodysseus"` so make sure wherever you're running it you have access to the [`nodysseus` npm package](https://www.npmjs.com/package/nodysseus).

+### HTML

+Downloads a html file which will show the graph display result without showing the graph itself.
+It uses the latest version of nodysseus from npmjs.

 ## NPM Package ([link](https://www.npmjs.com/package/nodysseus))